Cucumber and pickle is easy to grow as long as a few basic practices are followed.

 Soil – ordinary but well drained

-Harvest – 3 to 4 months after sowing, from May to October.
+Harvest – 3 to 4 months after sowing, from end of spring to mid-fall

-Caring for your cucumber from seed to harvest requires several mandatory steps for them to develop well.
+Caring for your cucumber from seed to harvest will require you to diligently carry out a few key steps to develop well.

 Sow in seed holes with 3 seeds per hole from March to June.